Abdelrahman-dev0/Employment-Dashboard/README.md

 - Applicant Homepage: ![Alt Text](applicant-hp.jpg "Applicant Homepage")
 - Applicant Requests: ![Alt Text](applicant-req.jpg "Applicant Requests")

+## Resources

+- Bootstrap: A front-end framework for building responsive websites. [https://getbootstrap.com/](https://getbootstrap.com/)
+- Font Awesome: A library of icons and fonts for use in web design. [https://fontawesome.com/](https://fontawesome.com/)
+- React Bootstrap: Bootstrap components built with React. [https://react-bootstrap.github.io/](https://react-bootstrap.github.io/)
+- React Icons: A library of icons for use in React applications. [https://react-icons.github.io/react-icons/](https://react-icons.github.io/react-icons/)

 ## Contributing

 If you would like to contribute to the Employment Dashboard project, please follow these guidelines: